AGCCS/AGCCS-CTRL22/README.md

 Well, no turn-key solution ... but perhaps some interesting venues for the enthusiast.

 - If you are interested in hardware and want to assemble your very own CCS implementation there are only a view likewise open projects, e.g., [SmartEVSE](https://www.smartevse.nl/) and [OpenEVSE](https://www.openevse.com/).
-You are invited to inspect our proposal [./circuit](./circuit/), compare the specifications and take your choice.
+You are invited to inspect our proposed [./circuit](./circuit/), compare the specifications and take your choice.
 - If you are interested in ESP32 mesh networking, perhaps for a completely different target application, feel free to run our implementation [./demesh](./demesh/) in stand-alone mode on common ESP32 dev-boards or more conveniently on M5Sticks.
 Features include OTA firmware update, control via MQTT and/or plain TCP sockets, synchronised system time, Optiboot (STK500) programming of a target AVR uC